julelang/manual/src/getting-started/installation/packages.md

 | [sebaguardian](https://github.com/sebaguardian) |         | Nixpkgs:      `jule`, `julefmt`, `juledoc`                                 |

 ::: warning
 Still, keep in mind that these packages are not official packages.
-Jule maintainers do not accept any responsibility and does not ensure any update promises.
+Jule maintainers do not accept any responsibility and do not ensure any update promises.
 For any issue, please contact the package maintainers.
 :::